jrenx/CS5600_spring2026/about.md

 ## Slides
 Slides for each class will be posted on Canvas prior to class.

-## Slides
-Slides for each class will be posted on Canvas prior to class.

 ## Grades

 This course will consist of 35% lab assignments (5 lab assignments, 7% each), 20% quizzes (5 quizzes, 4% each), 15% midterm and 30% final exam.